tonydavis629/personal-site/src/data/about.md

 - Age 23: I moved to Germany where I was stationed
 - Age 25: [My 400 year old apartment in Regensburg, Germany](https://www.mittelbayerische.de/region/regensburg-stadt-nachrichten/flexarbeiten-setzten-haus-in-brand-21179-art1809502.html) burned down after my landlord tried to take down vines growing on the building by burning them.
 - Age 25: I left the army, started at Motorola Solutions as a mechanical engineer, and bought a house 20 minutes from the beach in Fort Lauderdale, FL.
 - Age 26: Began my Master's in Artificial Intelligence
+- Age 27: Began training Jiu Jitsu under Bruce Belfield at the Fort Lauderdale Jiu Jitsu.
 - Age 27: I got my scuba certification, [then the dive boat on my first dive sank](https://www.local10.com/news/local/2021/07/18/13-people-rescued-after-boat-begins-sinking-off-pompano-beach/).
 I was rescued by the boat behind the news anchor in that video.
 The propeller did not wrap up the anchor line.
 There were were high waves, it was a small boat and the captain tied to the shipwreck in the stern, so water started taking on.
 - Age 28: Graduated with my Master's, and began looking for PhDs
+- Age 28: Got married to my wife Maryam!
+- Age 29: Decided not to do a PhD, and move to Maryland to working at the Johns Hopkins University Applied Physics Lab and do a Doctor of Engineering at JHU.
+A Doctor of Engineering is a professional doctoral program that is similar to a PhD, but is more focused on applied research instead of publications.

 # When I'm not working I like